-As learners and facilitators, we will understand what it means in a practical sense to work with Aboriginal cultural integrity on a daily basis with children, our colleagues and our communities.
+As learners and facilitators, we will understand what it means in a practical sense to work with Aboriginal cultural integrity daily with children, our colleagues and our communities.
 This might mean moving beyond the expectation of connecting with an elder or bringing in a dance troupe.
 It might mean journeying into the unknown over the two days with Karen and Anthony and coming out of the experience a changed person and a changed educator.

 We aim to have you walking away saying: